ryan-mahoney/Framework/docs/folder/index.rst

 filters
 +++++++

-The filters file stores output filters that can be used to perform string replacements on the output just before it is returned to the client.
+The filters folder stores output filters that can be used to perform string replacements on the output just before it is returned to the client.

 .. code-block:: php